RuanvRvO/ruok3/README.md

 -each manager should be able to add more organisations to manage from the edit page -add email authentication when user creates orginasation -removed employess have their responses kept, should this be removed in graphical data?
-(Yes)
+(Yes) -submitting response with 0 info on the response shouldnt be accepted

 -fix web size width issues

+-should responses be captured 4pm-4pm instead of that days hours, cause what if i only respond tomorrow about how yesterday was?
+    -maybe make the question state "how was your monday?"

+-consider to filter per person ?